The Complexity of Matching Games: A Survey: Conclusions

 A {\it hypergraph} $H=(V,E)$ consists of a set of vertices $V$ and a set of hyperedges $E$, which are non-empty subsets of $V$.
 If every edge in $E$ has size~$2$, then~$H$ is a graph.
 A subset of edges $M\subseteq E$ is a {\it matching} in $H$ if the edges of $M$ are pairwise disjoint.
 For a subset $S\subseteq V$, we let $H[S]$ denote the hypergraph with vertex set $S$ and edge set $\{e\; |\; e\in E\; \mbox{and}\; e\subseteq S\}$.

 A {\it hypergraph matching game} on a hypergraph~$H=(V,E)$ with a positive edge weighting~$w$ is the game $(N,v)$ where $N=V$ and for $S\subseteq N$, the value~$v(S)$ is the maximum weight~$w(M)$ over all matchings $M$ of $H[S]$.
-Hypergraph matching games were introduced by Kaneko and Wooders~\cite{KW82} under the name of {\it partitioning games} and are also known as {\it packing games}~\cite{DIN99} or {\it synergy coalition group representation}~\cite{CS06}.
+Hypergraph matching games were introduced by \citeA{KW82} under the name of {\it partitioning games} and are also known as {\it packing games}~\shortcite{DIN99} or {\it synergy coalition group representation}~\cite{CS06}.

-Conitzer and Sandholm~\cite{CS06} proved that deciding core non-emptiness is \NP-hard for hypergraph matching games.
-As even computing a value $v(S)$ is \NP-hard for hypergraph matching games, Kumabe and Maehara~\cite{KM20b} considered convex hypergraph matching games.
+\citeA{CS06} proved that deciding core non-emptiness is \NP-hard for hypergraph matching games.
+As even computing a value $v(S)$ is \NP-hard for hypergraph matching games, \citeA{KM20b} considered convex hypergraph matching games.
 They first proved that convex hypergraph matching games can be recognized in polynomial time.
 They then proved that the Shapley value of convex hypergraph matching games can be found in polynomial time.